cobbzilla/mobiletto-cli/README.md

     mo rm -rf conn1/some/directory
     mo rm --recursive --force conn1/some/directory

-### View file metadata
+### View metadata
+It's often useful to know the metadata for a file, without downloading the whole file.

-Mobiletto is able to report file size and last modified time, in addition to name and type.
+Mobiletto is able to report the file size and last modified time, in addition to name and type.

 To view metadata:

     mo meta conn1/some/file.txt